Sharlett Mena

 Sharlett Mena is an American politician who is a member of the Washington House of Representatives for the 29th district.
-Elected in November 2022, she assumed office on January 9, 2022.
+Elected in November 2022, she assumed office on January 9, 2023.

 Early life and education

-The daughter of immigrant farmworkers, Mena was raised in Tri-Cities, Washington.
+The daughter of immigrant farmworkers from Mexico, Mena was raised in Tri-Cities, Washington.
 She earned a Bachelor of Arts degree in public administration from Washington State University.
+Mena was the first member of her family to graduate from college.

 Career

 In 2012 and 2013, Mena served as the web communications manager for Congressman Albio Sires.
 From 2013 to 2016, she was the communications director and scheduler for Congressman Gene Green.
 Mena worked as the digital director for Governor Jay Inslee's re-election campaign during the 2016 Washington gubernatorial election.

 Mena later worked as a communications specialist for Democratic members of the Washington State Legislature and served in Inslee's gubernatorial office as deputy director.
-Since 2019, she has served as special assistant to the director of the Washington State Department of Ecology.
+In 2019, she became a special assistant to the director of the Washington State Department of Ecology.

+Washington House of Representatives

+In 2020, Mena challenged incumbent Democratic representative Steve Kirby.
+During her 2020 campaign, she was endorsed by Vermont Senator Bernie Sanders.
+In 2022, Kirby retired and endorsed Mena's successful campaign for the Washington House of Representatives.